huangli712/ACFlow/docs/src/man/param.md

 *Definition:*

-> Number of Monte Carlo thermalization steps.
+> Number of attempts to figure out the solution.

 *Type:*